Making Tax Digital

 You'll only need to enter details once, in the existing landlord friendly PaTMa interface, using words you understand as a landlord.
 PaTMa lets you think like a landlord and keep all your accounting records automatically, without needing to understand accounting terms.

-PaTMa is in the HMRC pilot for MTD for ITSA and will fully support all required tax submissions.
+PaTMa is in the HMRC pilot for MTD for IT and will fully support all required property tax submissions.
 If you'd like to get ahead and volunteer to be part of the ongoing pilot, please get in touch.

 Does MTD affect rental property held in a limited company?

 Other parts of Making Tax Digital may affect limited companies that hold and rent property.
-However, Making Tax Digital for Income Tax and Self Assessment does not directly affect limited company held property.
+However, Making Tax Digital for Income Tax does not directly affect limited company held property.

-What is Making Tax Digital (MTD) for Income Tax and Self Assessment (ITSA)?
+What is Making Tax Digital for Income Tax (MTD for IT)?

-Making Tax Digital for Income Tax and Self Assessment is the requirement for everyone with £50,000 of more of income (revenue, before expenses - not profit) across property and all sole trader businesses, from April 2026, to maintain full electronic records and submit required information to HMRC every quarter.
+Making Tax Digital for Income Tax is the requirement for everyone with £50,000 of more of income (revenue, before expenses - not profit) across property and all sole trader businesses, from April 2026, to maintain full electronic records and submit required information to HMRC every quarter.

 From April 2027, everyone with income over £30,000 will be included.